 - Discover Glacier Bay In DepthFrom the ship’s deck, scout for humpback whales, Dall's porpoise, sea lions and mountain goats as we explore Glacier Bay National Park

-- Guided Kayaking in Marine WildernessPaddle protected waters among remote islands on guided kayaking excursions, looking for bears on shore and bald eagles in the tops of Sitka spruce and cedars
+- Guided Kayaking in Marine WildernessPaddle protected waters among remote island, looking for bears on shore and bald eagles in the tops of Sitka spruce and cedars

 Sail with the World Leader in Conservation-Focused Small Ship Cruising

 - Unparalleled Experience in Alaska Small-Ship Cruising

 Lindblad's expedition ships have been cruising Alaskan waters for more than three decades, exploring and revealing wild places that are accessible only to small, nimble ships like these.
 The captain and crew are experts in locating whales and other marine life and positioning the ship for the best viewing experiences.
 It's easy to change course to capitalize on a

 - Onboard Naturalists Foster Richer Wildlife Engagement

 encouter, from breaching whales and bald eagles to Steller sea lions and foraging brown bears.
 You’ll have a chance to explore marine biology, evolutionary biology, ornithology and more as you learn from a diverse slate of experts.
 Each voyage sails with an Expedition Leader and five veteran naturalists, ensuring a staff-to-guest ratio of 1:10, plus flexibility for personalized kayaking, hiking and exploring by expedition landing craft, all of which is expertly guided.
 In addition, research scientists from the Lindblad-National Geographic-funded Alaska Whale Foundation come aboard to enhance guests' whale-watching experiences.

 - Experience the World Beneath the Sea—a Lindblad Exclusive!

 Lindblad guests see what few have ever seen, traveling with an undersea specialist who dives from 40-80 feet with high-intensity lights and an HD video camera to capture the surprisingly colorful marine life of Southeast Alaskan waters.
 View this fascinating footage on plasma screens in the comfort of the lounge for a deeper sense of Alaska's natural wonders.
 This Alaskan undersea program is exclusive to Lindblad’s expedition voyages.

 - Enjoy Special Access and Alaska Native Perspectives on Glacier Bay

 A HunaTlingit cultural interpreter joins us aboard when we sail into the park, which is Tlingitancestral homeland.
 Learn the lore and legends of our natural environs, which add a fascinating cultural layer to the striking scenery.
 In addition, permits from the U.S. Forest Service enable the ship's naturalists to lead excursions into wild and remote areas of the Tongass National Forest, where paw prints far outnumber footprints.

-A Suite of Tools to Enhance Exploration
+- A Suite of Tools to Enhance Exploration

 cruisesaboard Zodiacs are perfect for relaxed exploration with a naturalist’s narration, and the ideal platform for photography.
 The ship’s hydrophone lets you listen in on whales, while a video microscope reveals invisible facets of life.
 High-quality binoculars are always on hand for abundant wildlife sightings.

 - Get Expert Photography Guidance

 floatpast icebergs for a closer look at glaciers.
 This veteran naturalist is specially trained to assist you with camera settings and the basic elements of framing, compositionand lighting.
 You'll capture extraordinary images and go home a better, more confident photographer.

-We’re Committed to the Planet
+- We’re Committed to the Planet

-Natural Habitat Adventure is a standard-setter in eco-conscious travel.
-We were the world’s first 100-percent carbon-neutral travel company.
+Natural Habitat Adventures is a standard-setter in eco-conscious travel.
+We were the world’s first 100% carbon-neutral travel company.
 And we continue to break innovative ground in adopting practices that help to protect our global environment.
 Because of our concern for the environment, we are pleased to partner with Lindblad Expeditions for our Adventure Cruises, a company that shares our values and commitment to the planet.